lephare-photoz/lephare/docs/getting_started.rst

 Both can be set if preferred or left to the default location in the user cache.

-Advanced Usage
+Example Usage
 ==============

-Taking advantage of the advanced capabilities of LePHARE will depend on a detailed understanding of the configurations which can be specified by text file or via a dictionary in Python.
+Taking advantage of the full capabilities of LePHARE will depend on a detailed understanding of the configurations which can be specified by text file or via a dictionary in Python.
 In the later stages of the documentation we cover the various options that can be specified via :doc:`keywords <keywords>`.